omar99elnemr/DevSecOps-CI-CD-Pipline-using-Github-Actions-and-ArgoCD-with-monitoring/newReadme.md

 you then recommended to havve the following tools on your machine 1- awscli
+2- kubectl
+3- helm
 2- terraform

 you need to create a S3 bucket for the remote state of terraform eaither through console or through the cli and note down the bucket name

+For CLI make sure you
 Here are  Required GitHub Secrets:
 AWS_ACCESS_KEY_ID           # AWS access key for ECR and Terraform AWS_SECRET_ACCESS_KEY       # AWS secret key for ECR and Terraform